mattia-donato/BrightEyes-TTM-docs/docs/source/dataprocessing.md

 ### libttp and spadffs (v2.0)
 In order to read the raw data from the BrightEyes-TTM acquisition `libttp` is required.
+In the v2.0 you can easily install with the following command.
+Use an enviroment manager like venv

 ```
 pip install libttp